Edward MacDowell Medal: History of the award

 Composer and conductor Leonard Bernstein won the award in 1987.
 Bernstein observed that it was the first award he had received solely for musical composition.
 Bernard Holland, writing in The New York Times, noted that Bernstein had "made full use of the quiet and solitude of this venerable refuge for artists" three times previously, having been a resident there in 1962, 1970 and 1972.

 Award winner and writer William Styron spoke at the 1988 awards ceremony.
 He said that the group of previous winners "represents the brightest constellation of American talent that could be assembled in the latter half of this century", and that "their work has been of supreme value to the world".

 Composer Stephen Sondheim, who won the award in 2013, was the first winner with a background in musical theater.

 When California artist Betye Saar won the 2014 award, a reporter for the Los Angeles Times commented that she was "joining an elite roster of honorees."

 Jazz composer and musician Gunther Schuller was scheduled to receive the 2015 award on his 90th birthday.
-However, Schuller died June 21, 2015 before he could receive the award.
+However, Schuller died June 21, 2015, before he could receive the award.

 Medal Day

-The Edward MacDowell Medal has been awarded during a free, public ceremony at MacDowell grounds in Peterborough, NH, to such figures as Aaron Copland (1961), Robert Frost (1962), Georgia O'Keeffe (1972), Leonard Bernstein (1987), Stephen Sondheim (2013), and Betye Saar (2014).
-MacDowell Chair, Fellow, and author Nell Irvin Painter, hosts the ceremony typically held on a summer Sunday in July or August beginning at noon.
+The Edward MacDowell Medal has been awarded during a free, public ceremony at MacDowell grounds in Peterborough, New Hampshire, to such figures as Aaron Copland (1961), Robert Frost (1962), Georgia O'Keeffe (1972), Leonard Bernstein (1987), Stephen Sondheim (2013), and Betye Saar (2014).
+The MacDowell chairperson—currently MacDowell fellow and author Nell Irvin Painter—hosts the ceremony typically held on a summer Sunday in July or August beginning at noon.
 Following the award ceremony, guests can have picnic lunches before open studio tours, which are hosted by MacDowell artists-in-residence.

 List of recipients and speakers

+The 2021 recipient had been announced in 2020.